owncloud-archive/nexus/README.md

 We are currently using docker-compose to set up a development environment.
 Run `make future` to get:
 1. a caddy server, used as reverse proxy
 2. kopanod as IdP
-3. phoenix es web interface
-4. openldap as user database with example users
+  - openldap as user database with example users
+  - `aaliyah_abernathy`, `aaliyah_adams`,`aaliyah_anderson` and all other users have the password `secret`
-5. revad as webdav service and storag provider
+3. revad as webdav service and storag provider
    - oidc based auth is provided on port 8443 by
      - the ocdavsvc webdav api service
      - the authsvc authentication service
    - basic auth is provided on port 8444
      - the ocdavsvc-basic webdav api service
      - the authsvc-ldap authentication service
-   - storageprovidersvc sits on top of eos
+   - storageprovidersvc talks to eos

+4. phoenix as web interface
-6. eos as the underlying storage technology
+5. eos as the underlying storage technology with home dirs precreated for `aaliyah_abernathy`, `aaliyah_adams` and `aaliyah_anderson`

 The `Makefile` has help:
 ```
 ✗ make help
-sage: make [target]
+usage: make [target]

 cleanup:
-  clean                           Cleanup sources and containers
+  clean                           Cleanup containers, network and sources
   clean-containers                Stop and cleanup containers
   clean-src                       Cleanup sources

 containers:
+  demo                            bring up a demo system
   future                          Start a development environment
   up                              docker-compose up all containers
   down                            docker-compose down all containers
+  logs                            show and follow nexus container logs

+eos:
+  start-eos                       Start EOS services
+  stop-eos                        Stop EOS services
+  eos-src                         Get EOS docker sources

 other:
   help                            Show this help

 phoenix:
-  phoenix-container               Build a docker container for phoenix, the web frontend
+  phoenix-up                      Up phoenix
+  phoenix-down                    Down phoenix
+  phoenix-restart                 Restart phoenix
+  phoenix-rebuild                 Rebuild and restart phoenix
   phoenix-src                     Get phoenix sources

 reva:
-  reva-container                  Build a docker container for reva, the storage
+  reva-up                         Up all reva based containers
+  reva-rebuild                    Rebuild and restart all reva based containers
+  reva-authsvc-up                 Up the authsvc
+  reva-authsvc-rebuild            Rebuild and restart the authsvc
+  reva-authsvc-restart            Restart the authsvc
+  reva-authsvc-down               Down the authsvc
+  reva-ocdavsvc-up                Up the ocdavsvc
+  reva-ocdavsvc-rebuild           Rebuild and restart the ocdavsvc
+  reva-ocdavsvc-restart           Restart the ocdavsvc
+  reva-ocdavsvc-down              Down the ocdavsvc
+  reva-ocssvc-up                  Up the ocssvc
+  reva-ocssvc-rebuild             Rebuild and restart the ocssvc
+  reva-ocssvc-restart             Restart the ocssvc
+  reva-ocssvc-down                Down the ocssvc
+  reva-storageprovidersvc-up      Up the storageprovidersvc
+  reva-storageprovidersvc-rebuild Rebuild and restart the storageprovidersvc
+  reva-storageprovidersvc-restart Restart the storageprovidersvc
+  reva-storageprovidersvc-down    Down the storageprovidersvc
   reva-src                        Get reva sources

+tests:
+  test-litmus                     run litmus tests - requires an instance with basic auth credential strategy

 ```